 9. Enjoy the Miffy Museum (Nijntje Museum)

-The Miffy Museum is a hands-on museum designed for young children, inspired by the world of Miffy (Nijntje)—the famous rabbit character created by Utrecht-born illustrator Dick Bruna.
-It's one of the top things to do in Utrecht with kids, offering a playful way to explore art, storytelling, and everyday life.
+The Miffy Museum is a hands-on museum designed for young children, inspired by the world of Miffy (Nijntje), the famous rabbit character created by Utrecht-born illustrator Dick Bruna.
+Exploring the museum is one of the top things to do in Utrecht with kids.
+It offers a playful way for young children to explore art, storytelling, and everyday life.

 The museum features themed, child-sized rooms like a mini grocery store, doctor’s office, house, and playground.
 Each room is designed for children aged 2–6, featuring soft play zones, puzzles, and interactive displays that foster curiosity and creativity.